trushmi/Fetch-Rewards-Receipt-Processor/README.md

 ## Tech Stack

-- Backend: Python, Flask
+- **Backend**: Python, Flask
-- Containerization: Docker
+- **Containerization**: Docker

 ## Structure

+- **requirements.txt**: lists all the necessary Python packages and their versions required to run the Flask application.

+- **Dockerfile**: defines the setup for a Docker container to host the Flask application.

 - **src folder**: